pingidentity/terraform-provider-pingdirectory/docs/resources/syslog_json_http_operation_log_publisher.md

 - `enabled` (Boolean) Indicates whether the Log Publisher is enabled for use.
 - `id` (String) Name of this object.
 - `syslog_external_server` (Set of String) The syslog server to which messages should be sent.
-- `syslog_facility` (String) The syslog facility to use for the messages that are logged by this Syslog JSON HTTP Operation Log Publisher.
-- `syslog_severity` (String) The syslog severity to use for the messages that are logged by this Syslog JSON HTTP Operation Log Publisher.

 ### Optional